PundirShivam/Forecasting_Principles_and_Practice/README.md

 |   2020-08-02  | Chapters 9 and 10     |   |
 |   2020-08-09  | Chapters 11 and 12    |   |

+We're using the 2nd edition instead of the newer 3rd. edition as it contains more exposition on a few topics of interest.
 The original textbook focuses on the R language, we've chosen instead to use Python.